HomeSchools and FacultiesFaculty of Health SciencesUP Hosts Miguel Alemán Chair on Medicine

 UP holds Miguel Aleman Chair on Medicine

-Afterwards, on behalf of the foundation, the floor was given to Dr. Laclette, who presented the institution's health program and the actions that comprise it.
-He explained to the audience how, since its creation in 1984, the health program has had the objective of contributing to the development of better health care in Mexico.
+The foundation then gave the floor to Dr. Laclette, who presented the institution’s health program and the initiatives that comprise it.
+He explained to the audience how, since its creation in 1984, the health program has aimed to contribute to the development of better healthcare in Mexico.

-This is achieved through three activities: the awarding of economic incentives to researchers; the Miguel Aleman Prize in recognition of scientific and technological work in the field of health; and the Miguel Aleman Chair, awarded to various outstanding academics.
+This is achieved through three initiatives: providing financial incentives to researchers; the Miguel Alemán Award, which recognizes scientific and technological achievements in the field of health; and the Miguel Alemán Chair, awarded to distinguished academics.

 UP holds Miguel Aleman Chair on Medicine